 If distraction is the most common repression strategy, then sublimation is the rarest.
 The raw materials of unhappy consciousness are used to build something that transcends this suffering.
-As Zapffe points out, in order for this strategy to be deployed, one must in some sense ‘betray’ the initial feeling and be able to look at it with detachment.
+As Zapffe points out, in order for this strategy to be deployed the initial feeling must in some sense be ‘betrayed’ in order to look at it with detachment.
 This perspective renders the feeling benign enough to confront and transform into something else.

 The most controversial part of Zapffe’s essay is the recommendation he offers at its conclusion: humankind should cease reproducing and peacefully eliminate itself.
 In his view, this is the only solution to suffering that must inevitably plague a species equipped with a form of consciousness that goes beyond the requirements of mere survival.
 He saw consciousness as a tragedy with no possible redemption.

 However, Zapffe describes sublimation as ‘transformation rather than repression’, unlike the strategies of isolation, anchoring and distraction.
-Sublimation requires one to confront troubling thoughts in order to later make use of them for creative purposes.
+Sublimation means confronting troubling thoughts in order to make use of them for creative purposes.
 The transformation of suffering through creative means is one aspect of a larger non-repressional perspective: self-transcendence.
-I want to highlight it (along with a second, humorous nihilism) as non-repressional strategies that can confront the worst parts of human existence without leading one to conclude, like Zapffe, that human existence is a mistake that should be erased.
+I want to highlight it (along with a second, humorous nihilism) as non-repressional strategies that can confront the worst parts of human existence without leading to the conclusion that human existence is a mistake that should be erased.

-Self-transcendence (sometimes called just transcendence, or in my styling, (self) transcendence) is a psychological perspective that urges one to look beyond the particular accidents of the time and place one was born into.
-Through self-transcendence one sees oneself as inextricably enmeshed in a reality larger than the solitary self.
+Self-transcendence (sometimes called just transcendence, or in my styling, (self) transcendence) is a perspective that urges us to look beyond the particular accidents of the time and place we are born into.
+Through self-transcendence we can see ourselves as inextricably enmeshed in a reality larger than the solitary self.
 This connection can be made manifest in a number of ways: through the universal language of art, through dedicating oneself to the pursuit of deep knowledge, through offering care and love to others, through recognizing a connection to non-human beings and nature, and through losing oneself in ego-less wonder.